Background pattern

 Introduction

-Gepex 25 mg Coated Tablets
+Gepex 25 mg film-coated tablets EFG

 Exemestane

-Read this leaflet carefully before you start taking this medicine.
-It contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-Content of the leaflet:
+Contents of the pack:

-6. Contents of the pack and additional information.
+1. Contents of the pack and other information.

 Exemestane belongs to a group of medicines called aromatase inhibitors.
-These medicines interfere with the aromatase, necessary for producing female sex hormones (estrogens), especially in postmenopausal women.
+These medicines interfere with aromatase, necessary for producing female sex hormones (estrogens), especially in postmenopausal women.
 The reduction of estrogen levels in the body is a form of treatment for hormone-dependent breast cancer.

 Do not take Gepex:

-• If you are pregnant, think you may be pregnant, or are breastfeeding
+• if you are pregnant, think you may be pregnant, or are breastfeeding

 Warnings and precautions